Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Automatic Modulation Recognition

-where $\bigotimes$ denotes element-wise multiplication. $f^{1\times1}$ denotes a convolutional layer with 1$\times$1-sized kernel.
-As shown in Fig. \ref{fig:attention}(a), max-pooling and average-pooling are first performed on the input feature map to generate features that denote two different contexts respectively.
-The features are then used as the input of a shared network, which consists of a multi-layer perceptron (MLP) comprising two densely connected layers.
+where $\otimes$ denotes element-wise multiplication.
+Multiplication process enhances the important parts of input data and fade out the rest according to the learned attention operations $\mathbf{M_c}$, $\mathbf{M_f}$ and $\mathbf{M_t}$. $f^{1\times1}$ denotes a convolutional layer with 1$\times$1-sized kernel.

+Fig. \ref{fig:attention} shows the procedures of CAM, FAM, and TAM.
+The CAM first performs global max-pooling and global average-pooling on the input feature map to generate features that denote two different contexts respectively.
+The features are then used as the input of a shared network, which consists of a multi-layer perceptron (MLP) comprising two densely connected layers with $C/8$ and $C$ neurons.
+The MLP is trained with the network with same training settings.
 The outputs of the shared network are element-wise added up.
 Then a sigmoid function is performed to generate the channel attention map.
-The channel attention operation $\mathbf{M_c}$ can be given as:
+The operation $\mathbf{M_c}$ is given as: